Boaters discover riverside hermit caves containing offerings to Buddha. Photo by Travis Winn.

 Put-in elevation was about 16,500'.
 Although the team was only the second group of foreigners to visit the Dratgye Monastery, and although they only saw one vehicle on the road, this is not a good repeat run due to its remoteness and the fact that the Chinese are building a dam at the take-out.

-A video of the Mt.
-Kailash "kora," the trek to the Indus and the river trip is below.
+(A video of the Mt.
+Kailash "Kora," the trek to the Indus headwaters (Tsenge He) and footage of the river trip is linked below.)

 A First Descent of the Indus River Headwaters: Tibet's Tsenge He (Lion) River (Part 1 of 4)